Skip to main content

 IT Advisor, CMMI

-Our work led to redesigned user interfaces for key systems such as the Centralized Data Exchange (CDX), improving usability and enabling more effective data analysis.
-These improvements supported programs like the Emergency Triage, Treat, and Transport (ET3) model, helping teams make faster, more informed decisions.
+We conducted similar targeted research for the Enterprise Data Management Program (EDMP), helping teams understand engagement patterns and data needs across model participants.
+These findings informed redesigned user interfaces for key systems such as the Centralized Data Exchange (CDX), improving usability and enabling more effective data analysis.
+The improvements supported programs like the Emergency Triage, Treat, and Transport (ET3) model, where faster access to cleaner data helped teams make more timely decisions.

 The results